 - suicidal thoughts or behaviors

-In the most severe cases, sufferers may experience psychotic symptoms such as delusions and hallucinations.
+In the most severe cases, people may experience psychotic symptoms such as delusions and hallucinations.

 Diagnosis and Treatment for MDD

-A doctor or mental health care provider will ask a patient about his symptoms and medical history.
+A doctor or other licensed mental healthcare provider will ask you about your symptoms and medical history.
 Questionnaires are usually used to help determine the severity of the depression.

-An individual who experiences thoughts of suicide or harming others should immediately contact 911, proceed to a hospital emergency room, or call the Suicide Prevention Lifeline at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.
+Anyone who experiences thoughts of suicide or harming others should immediately contact 911, go to a hospital emergency room, or call the Suicide Prevention Lifeline at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.